-Matt’s a long-time user of the Adobe Creative Suite (as a graphic designer) and uses Premiere Pro for editing our videos.
+I’m a long-time user of the Adobe Creative Suite (as a graphic designer) and use Premiere Pro for editing videos.
 If you’re serious about video editing it’s probably the industry standard.
-We started out creating our videos in iMovie, which is a great tool to cut your teeth on before you invest in something like Premiere Pro.
+I started out creating videos in iMovie, which is a great tool to cut your teeth on before you invest in something like Premiere.

 2. Artlist, Epidemic Sound and Audiio

 Fantastic music is the key to making your video content great!
 The challenge is finding awesome music you can use without infringing copyright.
-Matt uses Artlist and Epidemic Sound primarily for our YouTube videos.
-Matt recently signed up with Audiio because the pay once lifetime deal was too good to ignore.
+I used Artlist and Epidemic Sound primarily for the 300+ YouTube videos I created.
+I recently signed up with Audiio because the pay once lifetime deal was too good to ignore.

 3. Changer College

 Are you a new or emerging YouTube creator?
-We took our channel to the next level after completing an Incubator program with the guys at Changer Studios.
+We took our channel from 5,000 to 85,000 subscribers after completing an Incubator program with the guys at Changer Studios.
 The great news is they have launched a similar online program called ‘Accelerate for YouTube’.
 Should you decide to sign up, you can save 30% with our discount code LGB30.

-Matt’s love affair with DJI products started when he got his first Phantom drone.
-It allowed him to capture footage that really elevated our content (such as the image above taken with his now obsolete Phantom III drone).
-As travel creators, we need to move quickly and not be burdened by heavy equipment.
-Currently, we use the Osmo Pocket and Mini 2 drone.
+My love affair with DJI products started when I got my first Phantom drone.
+It allowed me to capture footage that really elevated our content (such as the image above taken with his now obsolete Phantom III drone).
+As a travel creator, I need to move quickly and not be burdened by heavy equipment.
+Currently, I use the Osmo Pocket and Mini 2 drone.
 Both are super compact and suit our run-and-gun setup.

 4 of the Best Business Resources

 Running a small business means you need to wear multiple hats.
 But sometimes you can’t do it all, you just don’t have the time.
 So rather than spending your precious time learning a skill you rarely need, consider outsourcing it!
 That’s where Fiverr really comes in handy.
-We’ve used Fiverr for animations and illustrations, but you can outsource practically anything on Fiverr!
-It allows us to focus our time and energy on maximising our superpowers.
+I’ve used Fiverr for animations and illustrations, but you can outsource practically anything on Fiverr!
+It allows me to focus my time and energy on my superpowers.

-We recently discovered this awesome WordPress plugin that lets you easily create branded redirects for your affiliate links.
-It has lots of great analytics and features, and our affiliate links are much more attractive, but best of all, if we need to change an affiliate link we need only change it in ThirstyAffiliates and it will be reflected everywhere!
-This was a game-changer for us.
+I recently discovered this awesome WordPress plugin that lets you easily create branded redirects for your affiliate links.
+It has lots of great analytics and features, and my affiliate links are much more attractive, but best of all, if I need to change an affiliate link I need only change it in ThirstyAffiliates and it will be reflected everywhere!
+Game-changer.